andytaorp/problem-statement-recipe-team-2/README.md

 Alson - Created the Home and Navbar page and Recipe Context Nico - Created the Recipes Details
 Qistina - Created the Recipes Form
 Amelia - Created the Auth Context, Login, Logout, Signup, useReciepe Context, useAuthContext looks + Debug the Recipe Details and Recipes Form.
-Fix the refresh issues with the Home.js
+Fix the refresh issues with the Home.js, fix some part of the website CSS
 Zhi Xin - Created the Pages + Debug [Login and Sign up Pages]

 Link to Live Site: https://recipe-app-starter-frontend.onrender.com